You Earned a Ticket!

 Local governing boards must certify each year that funding intended for arts education was spent for that purpose.
 They must post on their website a report of how funds were spent, including type of arts education programs, number of staff employed, number of students served, and the number of school sites providing arts education with the funding received.
 This report must also be submitted to the state department of education (CDE) and made public on the department’s website.

-Additional funds for arts education, maybe
+More for arts education, maybe?

 How arts education promotes equity